Spain reports more than 900 virus deaths for second day – latest updates

-The number of confirmed Covid-19 cases worldwide surpasses 1 million, with close to 54,000 deaths.
+The number of confirmed Covid-19 cases worldwide surpasses one million, with close to 54,000 deaths.
 Here are the latest updates for April 3:

 Friday, April 3 2020